tk154/eBPF-Firewall/README.md

 The user-space program ...
 * Loads the BPF program into the kernel
 * Reads TCP, UDP and ICMP conntrack entries via <code>libnetfilter_conntrack</code> and saves them inside the BPF map <code>conn_map</code>
-* Attaches the BPF program to all non-virtual or per command argument specified interfaces
+* Attaches the BPF program to all specified interfaces
 * Checks every two seconds inside <code>conn_map</code> ...
     * The BPF program has received a package for a new connection.
 If yes, lookup the conection via <code>libnetfilter_conntrack</code> and if the connection is established (TCP), mark it inside <code>conn_map</code> as such
     * The BPF program has received a package for an already existing connection.
 If yes, it updates the conntrack entry timeout via <code>libnetfilter_conntrack</code>